Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Introduction

+A recent result by OpenAI provided a counter example to this long standing conjecture with $U(\pts) \gtrsim n^{1+c}$ for a fixed constant $c > 0$ \cite{OAI}.
+It is currently unclear what the correct conjecture should be.

-The conjectured bound in the unit distance problem is $n^{1+}$ but the best known bound is $n^{{4 \over 3}}$.
+The best known upper bound for the unit distance problem is $max_{|\pts| = n} |U(\pts)| \leq n^{{4 \over 3}}$.
 This is not a coincidence [forgive the pun].
 Unit distances are incidences between the points of $\pts$ and the unit circles centered at those points.
 Now unit circles are not lines, but they do share some properties in common.
 Each unit circle is defined by two parameters and while it is not the case that unit circles intersect in at most one point, they do intersect in at most two.
 Essentially every technique which has been used in a proof of the Szemer\'edi-Trotter theorem can be applied in the case of unit distances and this is the source of the $n^{{4 \over 3}}$ bound.

 A connection between the unit distance problem and the inverse Szemer\'edi-Trotter problem is that if one had an inverse theorem for unit distances at the exponent ${4 \over 3}$, one could gain a small improvement in the exponent by showing that the inverse cases don't exist.
-This is, in fact, a big part of our motivation which is why we don't mind restricting to the symmetric case in Szemer\'edi-Trotter .
+This is, in fact, a big part of our motivation which is why we don't mind restricting to the symmetric case in Szemer\'edi-Trotter.

 To illustrate the source of the difficulty in obtaining an inverse Szemer\'edi-Trotter theorem, we describe a simpler, related problem in which the inverse theorem is fairly straightforward to obtain.
 We note that the Szemer\'edi-Trotter theorem uses a great deal more about the structure of the plane than the fact that two lines intersect at a simple point.
 If we had restricted ourselves to using only that fact, we would have obtained this weaker result.